Democrats accuse oil companies of 'rip off' on gas prices

 Oil executives, testifying before Congress for the second time in six months, responded that oil is a global market and that oil companies don’t dictate prices.

-The hearing comes as President Joe Biden has ordered the release of 1 million barrels of oil per day from the nation’s strategic petroleum reserve for six months, a bid to control energy prices that have spiked after the United States and allies imposed steep sanctions on Russia over its invasion of Ukraine.
+The hearing comes as President Joe Biden has ordered the release of 1 million barrels of oil per day from the nation’s strategic petroleum reserve for six months in a bid to control energy prices that have spiked as the United States and allies have imposed steep sanctions on Russia over its invasion of Ukraine.
 The national average gas price was $4.16 a gallon for regular on Wednesday, up from $2.87 a year ago, according to AAA.

-Biden and other Democrats have blamed Russian President Vladimir Putin and the U.S. oil industry, citing reports that oil companies have made record profits in recent months, as prices have risen following Russia’s invasion of Ukraine.
+Biden and other Democrats have blamed Russian President Vladimir Putin and the U.S. oil industry for the increase, citing reports that oil companies have made record profits in recent months as prices have risen following Russia’s invasion of Ukraine.

 "This is the Biden price hike,'' countered Rep. Cathy McMorris Rodgers of Washington state, the committee's top Republican.

-She said prices were increasing before Russia invaded Ukraine in late February.
-“The American people are too smart and have not fallen for this” claim by Biden and other Democrats, McMorris Rodgers said, calling the hearing “purely political.”
+Noting that prices were increasing before Russia invaded Ukraine in late February, McMorris Rodgers said Americans “are too smart and have not fallen for this” claim by Biden and other Democrats.
+She called the hearing “purely political.”

-ExxonMobil CEO Darren Woods told the committee that his company stands with communities around the world "in deploring Russia’s aggression and the devastation it has inflicted on the Ukrainian people.''
-Exxon has halted investments in Russia and is withdrawing from operations there, Woods said.

 Higher prices have hurt Biden’s approval domestically and added billions of oil-export dollars to the Russian government as it wages war on Ukraine.